 In the following sections, we will go into more detail concerning the implementation of LISP LOGO, and provide some practical information for using it.
 We will not attempt to provide the reader with an introduction to the LOGO language; several excellent sources for this already exist, such as the LOGO Primer, and the 11LOGO User's manual [LOGO memo 7].
-We will assume that the reader has read these, or is already familiar with CLOGO or 11LOGO, the other implementations of the LOGO language available at the Al lab.
+We will assume that the reader has read these, or is already familiar with CLOGO or 11LOGO, the other implementations of the LOGO language available at the AI lab.
 Instead, we will concentrate on pointing out differences between LLOGO and other implementations of LOGO, and describing features unique to our implementation.
 It is not necessary to know LISP to understand most of what follows, although some knowledge of LISP would be helpful in gaining insight into the implementation.
-For more information on LISP, see the MACLISP Reference Manual by Dave Moon, and the Interim LISP User's Guide [Al memo 190].
+For more information on LISP, see the MACLISP Reference Manual by Dave Moon, and the Interim LISP User's Guide [AI memo 190] by Jon L. White.

 Notational conventions: Throughout this memo, USER TYPEIN and LOGO CODE will appear in a font like this.
+ABBREVIATIONS for LOGO primitives will be noted in braces { }.
 SYSTEM TYPEOUT will appear in a font like this.
-Control characters are denoted by A followed by the character.
-You type a control character by holding down the control key while you are typing the character. \$ means escape or altmode, not dollar-sign, except where otherwise noted.
-Angle brackets < > mean something of the appropriate type suggested within the brackets; for instance, if your user name is HENRY, <user name> means your user name, e.g. HENRY.
+Control characters are denoted by \( \) followed by the character.
+You type a control character by holding down the key marked "control" while you are typing the character, just like you would use the "shift" key to type a capital letter. \$ means escape or altmode, not dollar-sign, except where otherwise noted.
+Angle brackets <> mean something of the appropriate type suggested within the brackets; for instance, if your user name is HENRY, <user name> means your user name, e.g. HENRY.
 Except for control characters, which usually take immediate effect, and except where otherwise noted, end all lines of typein with a carriage return.

 The following procedure is intended to help very naive users of ITS to get logged in, and to obtain LISP LOGO.
-See Al memo 215, How To Get On the System, for more details.
+See AI memo 215, How To Get On the System, for more details.